nvim-tree/nvim-tree.lua/README.md

     \ 'git': 1,
     \ 'folders': 0,
     \ 'files': 0,
+    \ 'folder_arrows': 0,
     \ }
-"If 0, do not show the icons for one of 'git' 'folder' and 'files' "1 by default, notice that if 'files' is 1, it will only display "if nvim-web-devicons is installed and on your runtimepath
+"If 0, do not show the icons for one of 'git' 'folder' and 'files' "1 by default, notice that if 'files' is 1, it will only display "if nvim-web-devicons is installed and on your runtimepath.
+"if folder is 1, you can also tell folder_arrows 1 to show small arrows next to the folder icons.
+"but this will not work when you set indent_markers (because of UI conflict)

 " default will show icon by default if no icon is provided " default shows no icon by default